Edward Boyle Library

 There are silent study areas on every level except level 9 (ground floor) and levels 11 and 12 are completely for individual silent study.
 There are group study areas on levels 8, 9 and 10.
 Level 13 is for postgraduates and research staff, and has a mix of silent and group spaces.

-Bottled water is allowed in the library.
+Drinks with lids are allowed in the library.
 Please consume other food and drink outside or in the Edit Room café.

 If you leave the library for more than 30 minutes, please take your belongings with you.